 The SOA is a crucial step in insolvency procedures, so completing it correctly is a must, and all the information has to be accurate and true.

 Provide full details, precise dates and amounts requested.
-The document should include:
+The document of statement of affairs and balance sheets should include:

 - Company Asset valuations

 - The most recent balance sheet and management accounts